collective/collective.developermanual/source/glossary.rst

         we use a BBB comment marker with a date.

     TODO
-        The TODO marker in source code record new features, non-critical optimization notes, design changes, etc.
+        The TODO marker in source code records new features, non-critical optimization notes, design changes, etc.

     Monkey patch